GonzalezVictorM/bhr1_phylogeny/README.md

 Contains the instructions to get the list of mycocosm portals with published genomes.

 ## jgi-api-list-retriever.py
-Retrieves a csv with all the files in this portals that are related to filtered protein models.
-It is necessary sorth through this csv to select the ones we are interested in. we should end up with one file per portal.
+Retrieves a csv with all the files in this portals.
+It is necessary sorth through this csv to select the ones we are interested in using the R code. we should end up with one file per portal.

+## phylogeny-wrangling.R
+Organizes the phylogeny based on the recovered tax_IDs from mycocosm.

+## file-list-wrangling.R
+Selects the files that have proteomes, specifically in the Filtered Best section of Mycocosm.
+It will also highlight portals with none of this files.
+This is most likely due to the API.

+After running the previous codes, the selection must continue manually as it is important to evaluate a proper distribution of species across genera,family, and orders.

+## Pending
+The goals was to make a code to do a batch request for the files and then a batch download, but I am on a bit of a rush so I am doing it manually as I already had most ofd the proteomes.

+## extract-files.py
+Check for files and extract.

+## clean-fasta-files.py
+Cleans up the names of the file to only contain the portal name and the protein names.
+Alkso creates a log to check if it was done correctly.

-## jgi_file_list.csv
+## custom-fasta-cleaner.py
-This file should be created manueally with column called portal, a colimn called file_name,